 Some years later, say, in 1986, you’re reviewing XYZ company and see that now, their cost of capital has decreased to, let’s say, 9%.
 You recommended the company some time ago when their cost of capital was 13%, and now it’s 9%!
 Likely you’ll recommend more strongly now, knowing that XYZ is much more likely to turn a profit (their interest costs are lower), and actually become less risky as their cost of capital goes down.

 But that’s not all!
 Now consider the options of XYZ company: they have a growing number of comfortable analysts and investors; a fan club!
 Now the company might issue stock instead of bonds, which has no interest (or “coupon”) expense.
 The company therefore adds operating capital, decreases their operating expense, and stock comes to the market.
 The issuance of stock, of course, must be met with willing buyers, but the company is increasingly viewed positively and the 401(k) phenomenon is moving nicely.
 Now multiply this many times.
 Mike had a big effect.

 We mentioned derivatives earlier.
 Rather than get into minutiae, consider that the various types (CDO’s, CMO’s, etc.) essentially came to be and evolved from the mid 1980’s to recently.
 Initially the “hedging” aspect of the derivatives allowed for growth in securities purchasing, leading to more issuance and, well, the players grew in numbers and size of holdings.
-After the mid-1990’s, the growth in the issuance was considerably higher as trading occurred more for trading’s sake, but the change in complexion of the securities markets was seemingly effecting issuance of stock.
+After the mid-1990’s, the growth in the issuance was considerably higher as trading occurred more for trading’s sake (as opposed to hedging), but the change in complexion of the securities markets was seemingly effecting issuance of stock.